Creamed Chip Beef with Peas

 3. Add 1/2 to 1 cup grated cheese and serve over cooked cauliflower or broccoli.

-5. Add some chicken bouillon to make a gravy for chicken pot pie, pour over cooked chicken, onions, carrots and celery.
+5. Add some chicken bouillon to make gravy for chicken pot pie.
+Pour over cooked chicken, onions, carrots, and celery.
 Top with a pie crust.

-6. Add 1 teaspoon of curry powder to make a curry sauce.
+6. Add one teaspoon of curry powder to make a curry sauce.

 7. Add 1-2 sliced cooked potatoes with 1/2 to 1 cup grated cheese to make a cheesy potato soup.

-8. I can make a chicken soup base with this recipe by thinning the sauce and adding some chicken bouillon to taste.
-Please note, I still buy cans of cream of chicken.
+8. With this recipe, I can make a chicken soup base by thinning the sauce and adding chicken bouillon to taste.
+Please note that I still buy cans of cream of chicken.

-9. I can make a mushroom soup base by adding some cut up mushrooms and thinning the sauce with milk.
+9. I can make a mushroom soup base by adding cut-up mushrooms and thinning the sauce with milk.

 10. If you have leftover pork chops, slice them and scoop the creamy sauce over toast or biscuits.

-11. You can fry up some hamburger/ground beef, season with Season Salt and pepper to taste.
+11. You can fry up some hamburgers or ground beef and season with salt and pepper to taste.

 Related: Homemade Beef Taquitos Recipe